 Introduction to the Manaslu Annapurna Circuit Trek

 The Manaslu Annapurna Circuit Trek is a trek that offers the best blend of breathtaking landscapes, rich cultural heritage and challenging adventure.
-The trek melds remote, pristine beauty of the Manaslu Circuit with classic high altitude trails of Annapurna Circuit into the most amazing trekking in the Himalayas.
+The trek blends remote, pristine beauty of the Manaslu Circuit with classic high altitude trails of Annapurna Circuit into the most amazing trekking in the Himalayas.

 The trail takes off from the Manaslu Conservation Area, Tibetan influenced villages, dramatic gorges, glacial rivers and then enters the world renowned Annapurna region where dramatic peaks and deep valleys make up the scenery.